 Here is my new translation

 Upon the old elm, struck by lightning

-And rotten through,
+And rotten to the core,

 April showers and the rays of May

 Venerable elm on the hill